iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ####Motivations
-The overwhelming motivation for using a connectivity biophysical model was to answer questions about dispersal and settlement {@fig:motivation}.
+The overwhelming motivation for using a connectivity biophysical model was to answer questions about dispersal and settlement (@fig:motivation).
 Dispersal models without settlement and studies motivated by investigating marine park connectivity occurred in equal frequencies.
 Theoretical and climate change studies were both rare motivations amongst these review papers.
 Understandably, climate change predictions for connectivity patterns using hydrodynamic modelling have inherent difficulties in ascertaining their accuracy due to having to use past oceanographic data.
 Interestingly, there were few studies using a purely theoretical approach to understanding the biology that influences connectivity, although many studies indirectly did this by using different behaviours.

 ![The different motivations for the studies reviewed](../figs/motivation.png){#fig:motivation}